 - Bake rolls for 15 to 20 minutes until light golden on top.

-- When cool, frost top of buns with a cross.
+- When cool, drizzle top of buns with vanilla glaze to form a cross.

 From Lauren Cunningham: “When buns are cool, top with a simple frosting.
 Mix 1/2 cup of confectioners’ sugar with a little bit of milk.”

-From Christine Shipley: “I added an egg and about 1/3 cup of warm water (it was less than 1/2 cup).
-They turned out much better this time and I think adding 1/2-1 cup of water/milk to the recipe would be perfect.”
+From Christine Shipley: “I added an egg and about 1/3 cup of warm water (it was less than 1/2 cup).”